Recommendations

 FOR GROCERIES

 The best selection in town is East End Market and Angel Food.
 If you like nicer stuff, go here.
-Avoid stop and shop because the produce is terrible and it’s wickedly overpriced.
+Avoid Stop & Shop because the produce is terrible and it’s wickedly overpriced.
 May as well spend just much money on better food.

 There’s a farmers market by town hall on Saturdays.